 There can be more than one crush profile for each event.
 It is imperative that the proper plane is measured.
 Follow the Vehicle Measurement Techniques guideline.

-For rollover crashes the technician completes one location line for the most crushed component (laterally or vertical).
+For rollover crashes, enter one location line for the most crushed component (laterally or vertical).

 Event Number